My lender asked for a letter of explanation: Now what?

 You have negative items on your credit report

-Lenders need to know you can manage your finances.
+Lenders need to know you can manage your debts reliably.
 You may need to provide a letter of explanation for any negative items on your credit report, including:

 Letters of explanation addressing these issues should include: